phil-monroe/meer/README.md

 $ meer help

 Commands:
-  meer csv             # outputs the CSV for a given workbook meer help [COMMAND]  # Describe available commands or one specific command meer login           # logs into datameer for quick access meer sheets          # lists all sheets in a workbook meer table           # outputs a nicely formatted table for a given workbook meer workbooks       # lists all workbooks
+  meer csv [WORKBOOK-ID] [SHEET_NAME]    # Outputs the CSV for a given workbook meer help [COMMAND]                    # Describe available commands or one specific command meer login                             # Logs into datameer for quick access meer sheets [WORKBOOK-ID]              # Lists all sheets in a workbook meer table [WORKBOOK-ID] [SHEET_NAME]  # Outputs a nicely formatted table for a given workbook meer workbooks                         # Lists all workbooks
 ```

 First thing you will want to do is login to datameer from the CLI.
 This will store your session id as a file in `~/.dmsession` so that you can interact with Datameer constantly typing credentials.